 Our Grant Program

-AICR’s grant program has funded more than $109 million in cancer research since our inception.
+Since our inception, AICR’s grant program has funded nearly $110 million in cancer research.
 Many of those grants have focused on how lifestyle can impact cancer survivorship and risk of recurrence.
-Through increasing the evidence base on how exercise and nutrition can impact survivors, we hope to strengthen our ask for access to these programs for this population.
-AICR is also supporting research conducted by Tufts University and Ohio State University researchers aimed at testing the impact of a nutrition intervention on vulnerable lung cancer patients.
+Through increasing the evidence base on how exercise and nutrition can impact survivors, we hope to strengthen our advocacy for access to these programs for this population.
+AICR is also advising research conducted by Tufts University and The Ohio State University researchers aimed at testing the impact of a nutrition intervention on vulnerable lung cancer patients.

 The Medical Nutrition Therapy Act of 2020

-In 2020, AICR signed on in support of the Medical Nutrition Therapy Act of 2020, a bill spearheaded by the Academy of Nutrition and Dietetics, which extends coverage for medical nutrition therapy by Registered Dietitians (RDs/RDNs) for individuals with chronic diseases such as obesity, , cancer, and more.
+AICR supports the Medical Nutrition Therapy Act, a bill that extends coverage for medical nutrition therapy by Registered Dietitians (RDs/RDNs) for individuals with chronic diseases including cancer.
+In May 2021, this bill was reintroduced in the 117th Congress as S. 1536/H.R.
+3108.
 We will continue to monitor this bill and advocate for its passage.

 Moving Through Cancer